Global Affairs: Key insights, data and solutions

 Key takeaways:

-Consumers are dubious about brands' environmental claims
+Consumers doubt brands' environmental claims

 According to Ipsos' 2025 People and Climate Change report, only one in five (22%) across 32 countries trusts environmental claims made by companies about their products and services.
 (Read more.)